Adding a bend symbol to your score

 To adjust the position of the end handle:

 - Drag the handle, or use the keyboard arrows.

 Adding a barre line to your score

 A Barre lines is a text-line drawn above a guitar staff to indicate that the passage requires a full or half barre.
-The following notation is widely accepted in classical guitar music:
+Symbols such as the following are commonly found in guitar music:

 Full bar (2nd fret):

 The C before the roman numerals can be omitted and other variations in line style and text are possible—according to the publisher.

 - Click on the start note for the barre, then shift click on the end note to establish the range.

 - Click on the "Capo Line" symbol in the Guitar palette.